planetary-social/planetary-ios/README.md

 $ gem install cocoapods cocoapods-keys
 ```

 4. Install cocoapods.
 When running `pod install` (or `pod install --no-repo-update`) you will be prompted to enter some secrets.
-Enter `nil` for all of them or request current values at: https://planetarysupport.zendesk.com/hc/en-us/requests/new.
+Enter `nil` for all of them.
+The app is still functional without these keys, it just won't submit support tickets, analytics, or crash reports to us.

 ```
 $ pod install
 ```

+5. You should now be able to Build and Run in Xcode.

 ### Running

-The app can run completely in the iOS simulator.
-If you want to run it on a device, your Apple ID must be part of the Verse Apple Developer team.
-Contact contact@verse.app if you need access.
+The app is fully functional in the iOS simulator.
+If you want to run it on a device you will need to change the Bundle Identifier and Code Signing settings to use your personal team.

 ## Contributing